 Term Meaning Policy This Shire of Boddington policy titled "Related Party Disclosures".
-Council Members Includes all Councillors Key Management Personnel AASB 124 defines Key Management Personnel as those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity.
-Key Management Personnel for the Shire of Boddington are: Council Members; Persons employed under section 5.36 of the Local Government Act 1995 in the capacity of the Chief Executive Officer or Executive Manager.
+Council Members Includes all Councillors.
+Key Management Personnel AASB 124 defines Key Management Personnel as those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity.
+Key Management Personnel for the Shire of Boddington are: • Council Members, and • Persons employed under section 5.36 of the Local Government Act 1995 in the capacity of the Chief Executive Officer or Executive Manager.

 The Shire of Boddington is committed to producing financial information with high standards.
-In delivering high standard financial information, the Shire is committed to comply with the principles of transparency and good governance, as well as compliance with the Accounting Standards prescribed by the Australian Accounting Standards Board (AASB), Local Government Act 1995, and Local Government (Financial Management) Regulations 1996.
+In delivering high standard financial information, the Shire is committed to complying with the principles of transparency and good governance, as well as with the Accounting Standards prescribed by the Australian Accounting Standards Board (AASB), Local Government Act 1995, and Local Government (Financial Management) Regulations 1996.

-Council recognises the requirement to comply with Australian Accounting Standards Board 124 and thus disclose Related Party Disclosures in each Annual Financial Report commencing from 1 July 2016.
+Council recognises the requirement to comply with the Australian Accounting Standards Board 124 and thus disclose Related Party Disclosures in each Annual Financial Report commencing from 1 July 2016.

 Responsible Officer Chief Executive Officer

-History Adopted 20 February 2020 (Resolution 12/20)
+History Adopted 20 February 2020 (Resolution 12/20) Amended 23 March 2023 (Resolution 25/23)

-Delegation
+Delegation ,

-Relevant Legislation Local Government Act 1995 Local Government (Financial Management) Regulations 1996 Australian Accounting Standard AASB124 - Related Party Disclosures Related Documentation Procedure : Forms & Templates : Related Party Disclosures Declaration Form
+Relevant Legislation Local Government Act 1995 Local Government (Financial Management) Regulations 1996 Australian Accounting Standard AASB124 - Related Party Disclosures Related Documentation Forms & Templates : Related Party Disclosures Declaration Form